Bangladeshi plane crashes in Nepal, killing at least 49

 The two pilots and two cabin crew were Bangladeshi nationals, airline spokesman Kamrul Islam said in Dhaka.

-“Our team will fly to Nepal as soon as the airport is open,” he added.
-“We are in touch with Nepali authorities.”
+“Our team will fly to Nepal as soon as the airport is open,” he added.“We are in touch with Nepali authorities.”

-The Bangladeshi carrier, which launched operations in July 2014 with a slogan - “Fly Fast-Fly Safe”, operates Bombardier and Boeing (BA.N) aircraft.
+The Bangladeshi carrier, which launched operations in July 2014 with a slogan -“Fly Fast-Fly Safe”, operates Bombardier and Boeing (BA.N) aircraft.

 Additional reporting by Navesh Chitrakar; Ruma Paul in DHAKA; Sudarshan Varadhan and Aditi Shah in NEW DELHI; Writing by Krishna N. Das; Editing by Angus MacSwan